Skip to content

 These skills are increasingly valuable in the workplace as employers seek candidates who can communicate effectively, collaborate with others, think critically, and solve problems.

-Up until recently, there were only four major communication styles recognized in the workplace.
+Until recently, only four major communication styles were recognized in the workplace.
 Recently, experts added the fifth, manipulative communication style.
 Here’s a brief breakdown of all five of them, including what they are and how to recognize them in the workplace.

 5 main types of communication styles in the workplace